Dedoxyribose/TimerView/README.md

 - Much appearance customization (colors, line thickness, icons) via xml and programmatically
 - Customizable time format
 - Countdown (00:59) or countup (00:01) time appearance
-- Let the user to drag and drop current time value (or forbid him to do so)
+- Let the user drag and drop current time value (or forbid him to do so)
 - Smooth drag animation

 ## Integration